-(B) the book value of debentures, bonds, outstanding loans and advances (including hire-purchase and lease finance) made to, and deposits with,- to the extent they have been reduced from Owned Funds for the calculation of NOF.

-- i. subsidiaries of the applicable NBFC; and - ii. companies in the same group,
+- (B) the book value of debentures, bonds, outstanding loans and advances (including hire-purchase and lease finance) made to, and deposits with, - i. subsidiaries of the applicable NBFC; and - ii. companies in the same group,

 Provided that Infrastructure Finance Companies may exceed the concentration of credit norms